the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Connectivity.rst

        Large Scale Connectivity configuration page

-From this page you can access:

-  - an interactive display tool on the `Control` right column and
+This page is split in two columns.

-  - several Long Range Connectivity visualizations on the left `View` column.
+The left `View` column contains several Long Range Connectivity visualizations:

-      - 3D Views
+    - a 3D view of the nodes and edges

-	- Edges
-	- Nodes

-      - 2D Projections
+    - 2D Projections of the connectivity graph

         - Left
         - Right
         - Top

-      - a MPLH5 matrix plot
+    - a MPLH5 plot of the connectivity weights matrix
+    - a 3D view showing the time evolution of the connectivity matrix

+The right column contains the connectivity matrix editor.

 Connectivity Matrix Editor